yarp API¶

 Aggregate Values¶

-turn certain native Python data structures into Value
+turn certain native Python data structures into Values which

 - yarp.value_list(list_of_values)[source]¶